The Snowling Queen

 Now we, Snowling aristocrats,

-Shall convene, hear, and decide.
+Shall convene, hear, and heard, decide.

 O Tam, then, make thy case.